basselzinaty/getdata-008-project/CodeBook.md

 The data is collected from 30 subjects
-The data contains averages for the x,y,z coordinates for the following variables
+The data contains average for the x,y,z coordinates for the following variables

 * tbodyacc
 * tgravityacc